DanHalp/TUM-MSc-thesis-Monocular-Depth-Estimation-by-Domain-Transfer-Using-Rigid-Transformations/README.md

 This is the code base for Dan Halperin's thesis: "Monocular Depth Estimation by Domain Transfer Using Rigid Transformations" (10/2024).
-It is the cleaned reposetory, and at the state of the last experiment - n-dim rotations between two latent spaces.
+It is the cleaned reposetory and at the state of the last experiment - n-dim rotations between two latent spaces.

-In this repo, you could find the PyTorch implementations of all the used functions:
+In this repo, you can find the PyTorch implementations of all the used functions:
 1. CBAM
 2. Visual Trasnformers (based on LVT: https://github.com/Chenglin-Yang/LVT)
 3. Dense blocks and chains
 4. Infinity, Huber, BerHu loss functions
 4.5.
 Losses weigting mechanism
-5. First and only PyTorch implementation of the chi2 loss functions for forcing a gaussian distributions on a set of points, base on: https://arxiv.org/pdf/1811.04751
+5. First and only PyTorch implementation of the chi2 loss functions for forcing a Gaussian distribution on a set of points, based on: https://arxiv.org/pdf/1811.04751
 6. Autoencoder
 7. Relative Representations

-To the the code, simply make sure your working direcotry is the parent directory os "src".
+To the the code, ensure your working directory is the parent directory os "src".
-1. run training: "python src/main/Trainer.py"
+1. Run training: "python src/main/Trainer.py"
-2. run testing: "python/main/prints.py":
+2. Run testing: "python/main/prints.py":
-    - at the header of that file, you'll need to fill the directory of where the "src" is located, and set the checkpoint to the desired one (the path to it).
+    - at the header of that file, you'll need to fill the directory of where the "src" is located and set the checkpoint to the desired one (the path to it).

-The dataset's path is at "...../Projekte/EDGAR/02_students/Studenten_Kulmer/Dan_Halperin/thesis_data".
-Fill it in the right place of the datalaoder.
-It should be set within the src/util_moduls/args.py file.
-The dataset is already set to go - no furhter processing is required.
+The dataset is currently not publicly available.
+This repo is meant only to show the code structure and the model's architecture.

-Also, some other experiments are added with correpsonding checkpoits in the Other_Experiments folder.
+Also, some other experiments are added with corresponding checkpoints in the Other_Experiments folder.

-For any quesitons about running anything or if you struggle to understand some of the logic, you're more than welcome to ask me (Dan) at either of:
+For any questions about running anything or if you struggle to understand some of the logic, you're more than welcome to ask me (Dan) at either of:
 1. Dan.Halperin@tum.de
 2. Dan.Halperin@mail.huji.ac.il